piklz/PiMS/README.md

 - Clone the repository with:
 <pre><code>git clone https://github.com/piklz/PiMS.git ~/PiMS</code></pre>

-<i>Do not change name of the folder on your local system it should stay as is for the script to work properly</i>
+<i>Do not change name of the folder on your local system it should stay as is for the scripts to work properly</i>

 - Enter the directory and run: